Global Mental Health

 Dissemination and Implementation: We are committed to translating evidence-based psychiatric care to care that can be delivered in real world clinics, with a special focus on population with limited resources.

 Drs.
 Bradley Gaynes, Brian Pence and Samantha Meltzer-Brody.
-U19 SHARP (funded), D43 WARMHEART (under review), R34 PERISCOPE (funded)
+U19 SHARP (funded), D43 WARMHEART (funded), R34 PERISCOPE (funded)

 Drs.
 Bradley Gaynes and Brian Pence.
 R34 VITAL (funded)